teanaaverbeck/jou4100_final_project/Averbeck_Final.md

 ## 2. Data Cleaning

 In order for the data to be transparent, it is important to highlight the methodology used to clean the dataset.
 The original dataset I had exported from the Government of Canada into Google Sheets contained all ATIP request summaries from 2011-2023 inclusively.
-As this dataset was enormous, I decided to narrow down my search and only focus on the 2023 requests thus far, thus I created filters to identify all years prior to 2023 then deleted them all.
+As this dataset was enormous, I decided to narrow down my search and only focus on the 2023 requests thus far, therefore I created filters to identify all years prior to 2023 then deleted them all.
 To make all of the information clearer I subsequently:

 `1.` Froze the top columns;
 `2.` Used a filter to organize the months in order (‘Sort A-Z’);